Content Marketing 101

 Content marketing is one of the few things that can help a small business build a loyal following and generate leads.
 This episode covers the basics, including content marketing 101, why it’s essential, and getting started.

-This week’s episode we will share content marketing concepts and strategies to grow your influence, impact, and income.
+In this week’s episode, we'll share content marketing concepts and strategies to grow your influence, impact, and income.

 Words of Wisdom